Some links in this post may be affiliate links

 Ficus cyathistipula is native to tropical forest regions of Africa where it grows besides freshed streams and rivers or in swamps where they overhang pools.

-African Fig Tree (Ficus cyathistipula) flourishes in bright light with some direct sunlight, warm and humid conditions and moderately moist, fertile, well-drained soil coupled with fortnightly feeding during the growing season.
+African Fig Tree (Ficus cyathistipula) flourishes in bright light with 4-6 hours of direct sunlight, average warmth of 16-240C, moderate humidity of 50-55% and moderately moist, rich, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.

 Ficus cyathistipula requires regular pruning to keep it neat, discourage pests and diseases as well as encourage a bushy growth.
 Repotting is only needed when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Water African Fig Tree liberally during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water African Fig Tree liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Lessen watering during the cold season to maintain the soil barely moist as growth is minimal at this time but do not let the soil dry out completely.

-The best temperature for growing African Fig Tree indoors is an average warmth within the range of 16-240C.
-Protect it from cold draughts to prevent sudden drops in temperature as they can lead to leaf drop.
+The best temperature for growing African Fig Tree is an average warmth of 16-240C.
+Protect it from cold drafts to prevent sudden drops in temperature as they can lead to leaf drop.

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and discourage pest infestation.

 African Fig Tree soil should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Take a look at these Potting Mixes available online on Etsy.
+Most all purpose potting mixes are ideal for this plant.

 Use a pot 1 size larger and one that has a drainage hole to prevent the soil from getting soggy.
 Use a heavy pot as the plant can become top-heavy and topple over.
-Check out these Ceramic Plant Pots with Drainage Holes and Saucer on Amazon.
+Check out these ceramic pots available on Amazon.

 Pruning African Fig Tree is easy.
 Remove dead and yellow leaves to maintain the plant neat and tidy and also discourage pests and diseases.